rifolio/rifolio/README.md

-### Hi there 👋, I'm Vladyslav
+### Welcome! 👋 I'm Vladyslav
-I'm begginer developer from Ukraine, i started to study in May of 2022, and here you can see my progress

-Skills: HTML / CSS

-- 🔭 I’m currently working on my first web sites
+I'm a budding developer hailing from Ukraine, currently embarking on my educational journey at RUC since September 2022.
+This page serves as a hub to show how my skills evolve and showcase my projects that i work on.

+🛠️ **Skills Snapshot:**
+- Java
+- Python
+- Pandas
+- Numpy
-- 🌱 I’m currently learning HTML / CSS / Python
+- HTML / CSS

+📘 **All my University projects and tasks can be found in thie repo: [RUC](https://github.com/rifolio/RUC)

+Feel free to peruse the README to better understand the sctructure and dive into the wealth of projects I've contributed to.

+Don't hesitate to connect if you have any questions or recommendations! 😊